Eyepatch0/gemmabench/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## TODOs:
-- [] Add support for benchmarking local models instead of just Hugging Face models
+- [ ] Add support for benchmarking local models (specifying a file path).
-- [] Add support for running benchmarks with `lm-evaluation-harness`
+- [ ] Add support for running benchmarks with `lm-evaluation-harness`.
-- [] Improve recommendations for backend selection instead of the current approach.
+- [ ] Improve recommendations for backend selection (consider model size, VRAM).
-- [] Add more options for customizing benchmark selection
+- [ ] Add more options for customizing benchmark selection (e.g., run multiple tasks).
-- [] Add visualization of benchmark results, and live updates during benchmarking
+- [ ] Introduce a config.yaml for setting defaults.
+- [ ] Implement basic parsing of benchmark framework output files.
+- [ ] Add a feature for comparing results from multiple runs (e.g., console table).
-- [] Add better error handling and user feedback
+- [ ] Add better error handling and user feedback (especially for OOM, args, dependencies).
+- [ ] Add basic visualization of results and investigate live updates during benchmarking.
-- [] Add feature for comparing multiple models at once
+- [ ] Add a feature for comparing multiple specified models at once.
-- [] Add an agent to consider natural language instructions for benchmarking
+- [ ] Add an agent to consider natural language instructions for benchmarking.
+- [ ] Add checks for common dependencies (e.g., bitsandbytes if needed).
+- [ ] Add basic unit/integration tests.

 ## Demo:
-## Demo

 Here's an example of running `gemmabench` to evaluate the `google/gemma-3-1b-it` model on the `helm|mmlu:anatomy` task using the `accelerate` backend:

 ```bash